isc-projects/bind9/doc/arm/reference.rst

    is started.

 ``synth-from-dnssec``
    This option synthesizes answers from cached NSEC, NSEC3, and other RRsets that have been proved to be correct using DNSSEC.
    The default is ``yes``.

+   ``server <prefix> { broken-nsec yes; };`` can be used to stop named caching broken NSEC records from negative responses from servers that emit broken NSEC records with missing types that actually exist.

    .. note:: DNSSEC validation must be enabled for this option to be effective.
       This initial implementation only covers synthesis of answers from